 Getting the timing right when your subject is on the move (for instance if you’re trying to capture a sporting event) can be extremely tricky.
 Improve your chances of capturing the perfect action shot by engaging burst mode, which will take photos in quick succession until you release the shutter button.

-By taking multiple shots of a moving target you will have multiple shots to choose from – one of which will have been taken and precisely the right moment.
+By taking multiple shots of a moving target you will have multiple shots to choose from – one of which will have been taken at precisely the right moment.

 How to activate bust mode can vary depending on your device – on the iPhone 11 for instance you can activate burst mode by sliding the shutter button to the left, while on the Samsung Galaxy S20 you must drag your shutter button down, which will let you take 100 shots at a time.